 Customers can choose to run their own patching program with some restrictions.
 Essentially we require that some critical parts of the VisibleThread architecture are 'pinned' to required supported versions.
 This is necessary to ensure the VisibleThread Application remains compatible with any patches or updates that may be applied to the server by your patching team.

 Note: You should always ensure you have backed up/snapshotted your VisibleThread VM before applying updates as there may be unintended consequences.
 It is also good policy to test the updates on a test environment first.

-Note: These instructions apply only to customers who are running the Ubuntu 16.04 operating system.
+Note: These instructions apply only to customers who are running the Ubuntu 16.04 & 18.04 operating systems.

 You can check which version of the operating system you are running by typing 'lsb_release -a' at the command line.